sipeed/sipeed_wiki/docs/hardware/en/tang/Tang-Nano-9K/examples/led/led.md

 ![](./../../../../../zh/tang/Tang-Nano/assets/LED.png)

 It means that there is no bug in our code, we can continue the next steps.

-If the is some thing wrong, please fix by yourself.
+If there is some thing wrong, please fix by yourself.

 ### Constrain